izzeddin62/alu-higher_level_programming/python-inheritance/README.md

 a function that returns the list of available attributes and methods of an object:
 ### 1-my_list.py
 Defines a class MyList(list) with method print_sorted
+### 2-is_same_class.py
+defines a function that returns True if the object is exactly an instance of the specified class ; otherwise False